Unity-Technologies/com.unity.cinemachine/README.md

 whatever - and Cinemachine will dynamically make the shot.
 You can use really telephoto lenses and not have to update the cutscene if things change.

-##Setup
+## Setup
 Cinemachine works out of the box with no dependencies other than Unity itself.
 Just install it and you're ready to go.
 It's pure c-sharp, fully open-source, and the public API has complete XML documentation built right in.

-##History
+## History
 Cinemachine has been in development over a number of years across multiple projects.
 We’ve been designing camera systems for almost 20 years and have shipped millions of AAA titles across numerous genres.
 The Cinemachine team has an award winning cinematographer and a senior engineer with heavy math skills.
 Also, we love this stuff to bits.

-##Mission
+## Mission
 Our mission with Cinemachine is to build an entirely unifed camera system bridging gameplay, cutscenes, from fully procedural cameras to entirely canned sequences and everything in between.

-##Example Scenes
+## Example Scenes
 Please have a look at our example scenes.
-They are shipped with the package under Assets/Cinemachine/Examples.
-This folder also includes some handy noise presets that you can use as a starting point for implementing camera noise.
+They are shipped with the package and can be imported via the Cinemachine menu.

-##Forums
+## Forums
 We have a busy discussion area on the forums. https://forum.unity3d.com/forums/cinemachine.136/